uofm-capstone/fall2025_checkmate/Spring_2024_Sprints/Sprint 4/README.md

 ## Sprint 4 goals
+* Added a deleting feature to the semesters.
 * Create Admin user and give them full control of the website
 * Impliment user ownership so the user can only update and view the semester
 * Delploy the website